Sunday, 10 December 2017

 1. Monday is more than the sort of struggle we meme about!
 You feel quite low, irritated, moody, have a headache and these feelings stay with you throughout the working week.

-3. Although you get along with your colleagues, you've lost interest in them socially and actually find yourself easily annoyed by them from time to time for the smallest of things which is causing tension, conflict and an uncomfortable working environment.
+3. Although you get along with your colleagues, you've lost interest in them socially and actually find yourself easily annoyed by them which is causing tension, conflict and an uncomfortable working environment.

 Copyright_CharleyJai